-Rear Air Spring Valves •Models 26A, 31D, 31K: Located inside left rear wheel well •Model 31G: Located inside right rear wheel well -Typical View
+Rear Air Spring Valves •Models 26T, 31H, and 31K: Located inside left rear wheel well -Typical View

 LIGHTS

 All exterior lights should be checked for proper operation each time the vehicle is prepared for a trip.
 Any bulbs which fail to light should be checked and replaced, when necessary, with a new bulb of the same size.
 A failure of more than one light, such as both taillights not operating, may indicate a burned out fuse.
 Check fuse and replace with one of the same rating when necessary.
 If a fuse is not the cause of the problem, the wiring system should be checked immediately by an authorized service center.